-where all the mutual information quantities are computed with respect to the state $\rho^{V_1UY_1}$ defined in \eqref{Eqn:3to1CQBCstateDec1}. \end{proposition} \begin{proof} The proof is provided in Appendix \ref{App:Dec1SecondtermHay}. \end{proof} Next, consider the second term $T_2$, which corresponds to decoder 2's error analysis.
+where all the mutual information quantities are computed with respect to the state $\rho^{V_1U_2 \oplus U_3Y_1}$ defined in \eqref{Eqn:3to1CQBCstateDec1}. \end{proposition} \begin{proof} The proof is provided in Appendix \ref{App:Dec1SecondtermHay}. \end{proof} This completes analysis of error at Rx $1$.
+We now proceed to analyze $T_2$ and $T_3$. \med\textit{\underline{Rx $2$ and $3$'s Error Analysis}}: Since Rx $2$ and $3$'s decoding POVMs and error probability terms are identical, we provide the analysis for Rx $2$.
+Consider the second term $T_2$, which corresponds to Rx $2$'s error analysis.
 Observe that

 The first inequality follows from $\mu_{m_2}^{Y_2} \geq \Gamma_{m_2}^{Y_2}$, where

 The last equality follows by adding and subtracting